Spoksonat/PTB-Tools/README.md

 # PTB-Tools (Linux and MacOS)/ Under development

 Implementation of all MRI image analysis tools used by the Physikalisch-Technische Bundesanstalt (PTB)- div.
 8.14.
+The MRI image processing codes are based on Matlab codes from:

+- Sebastian Schmitter (sebastian.schmitter@ptb.de)
+- Christoph Aigner (christoph.aigner@ptb.de)

 ## Table of Contents